Tuesday, July 25, 2023

 Within this image, we witness one figure kneeling before another.
 Standing before the inquirer is a bald man in ornate clothing, suggesting that he is a priest.
 The priest is either reading from a scroll using a pointer, or inscribing the scroll with a brush.

 Four symbols float above the image.
-Three of these suggest votive offerings: a curved line ending in delicate circles, a hieroglyph that evokes the idea of an offering plate, and the Hebrew letter Kaf, which means the palm of the hand.
-The fourth symbol is a cartouche containing three hieroglyphs: a feather, symbolizing truth and balance, a half circle suggesting the rising sun, and a man’s head crowned with the Uraeus serpent of Wadjet and the feather of Ma’at.
+Three of these suggest votive offerings: a curved line ending in delicate circles, representing the flow of spiritual energy; a hieroglyph that evokes the idea of an offering plate, symbolizing the act of giving or receiving; and the Hebrew letter Kaf, which means the palm of the hand, emphasizing the connection between physical action and spiritual intention.
+The fourth symbol is a cartouche containing three hieroglyphs: Maat’s feather of truth and balance, a half circle suggesting the rising sun or new beginnings, and a man’s head crowned with a serpent and feather, suggesting wisdom and divine protection.

 Beneath this captivating scene, the mysterious silhouette of a jackal is encased within a cartouche.
 These desert dwelling creatures frequented the burials along the Nile, lending them an air of other-worldliness.
-Interestingly, the silhouette is also reminiscent of our canine companions, sometimes called “man’s best friend.”
+The silhouette is also reminiscent of our canine companions, sometimes called “man’s best friend” whose senses and instincts we often rely on.

-Together, today’s two cards encourage us to express our deepest selves through creativity, infusing the world with regal and divine qualities.
-They also urge us to seek wise counsel, applying practical wisdom to bring wholeness and sanctity into our lives.
+Together, today’s two cards encourage us to express our deepest selves through creativity contributing to the world.
+They also urge us to seek wise counsel and apply practical wisdom to bring wholeness and sanctity into our lives.

-The ideas raised by the images on these cards lead me to consider my personal connection to Judaism, community, and the study of Jewish texts, I still long to regain the ability to express myself, which was quashed in childhood.
+The ideas raised by the images on these cards lead me to consider my personal connection to Judaism, community, and the study of Jewish texts.
+I still long to fully regain the ability to express myself, which was quashed in childhood.
 I remember the feeling of pleasure and wholeness I experienced the first time I was able to clearly put on paper my thoughts and feelings.
-I attributed that ability to my exposure to Judaism, community, and the study of Jewish texts, history, and culture, as well as admiration for the community’s rabbi whose heart and mind worked together in dealing compassionately and wisely with people.
-The cards remind me of the power of self-expression and the desire to learn from outstanding individuals.
+I attributed that ability to my introduction to Judaism, community, and the study of Jewish texts, history, and culture, as well as admiration for the community’s rabbi whose heart and mind worked together in dealing compassionately and wisely with people.
+These two cards remind me of the power of self-expression and the desire to learn from outstanding individuals.

 Wednesday, July 5, 2023

 In the Egipcios Kier Tarot, created by an Argentinian occultist, we encounter Card 28, titled Uncertainty.
-The very essence of uncertainty surrounds us always.
 This card evokes the possibility of embracing the mysteries of the future.
+We are feeling insecure, doubtful, and indecisive.

-Two men stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
+Two men (perhaps representing aspects one's inner self) stand back to back, but their heads turn to meet each other’s gaze, whether to find solace or encouragement, we do not know.
 Before one man an eye is suspended, a symbol of the divine presence or his own religious devotion.
 The other man relies on a staff for support, hinting at the material tools we lean on during times of uncertainty.

 Above them, three enigmatic symbols adorn the card: a five-pointed star within a circle, a triangle with circles at each angle, and parallel diagonal lines.
 Though their significance is unknown to me, they add an air of mystery to the tableau.
-The fourth symbol, the Hebrew letter Yud, resembling a raindrop, evokes contemplation of renewal and possibility.
+The fourth symbol, the Hebrew letter Yud, resembling a raindrop, evokes renewal and the clearing of vision.
 At the bottom of the card, beneath the image, a rope is depicted.
-It is reminiscent of the elusive Ghayin, a missing letter of the Hebrew alef bet and a reminder of the interconnectedness of knowledge.
+It is reminiscent of Ghayin, a lost letter of the Hebrew alef bet and a reminder of the interconnectedness of life.

 Tarot aficionado, Stuart Kaplan penned an insightful commentary to accompany the deck.
 In the “Little White Book,” he writes that the men stand beneath the Star of the Underworld, a place where the deceased are not yet redeemed, but remain suspended in a realm of possibilities.